rgnet1/tidal-dl/README.md

 ### Tidal-dl settings
 We use default tidal-dl settings if you do not volume mount your own settings.
-If you wish to change the tidal-dl settings, you mush map the configuration folder and run the container.
+If you wish to change the tidal-dl settings, you must map the configuration folder and run the container.
 Then you can modify the tidal-dl settings file.

 **_Note:_** Never change the `downloadPath` variable inside the contianer's tidal-dl.json settings.
 The current path has specfic linux permissions that allows web users to write to.